 The Albert Cooper Music Charitable Trust (violin, viola, cello and double bass)

 The trust was founded for the benefit of young persons 'who play an instrument with the bow', for example violin, viola, cello and double bass.
 The Charity provides: funds for tuition; help towards the purchase of an instrument; and some living expenses incurred whilst in full-time or postgraduate education/studies at college/university.
 They support students up to about 30 years of age.
-For auditions in 2017, the deadline for applications is 30 November 2016.
+For auditions in 2017, the deadline for applications was 30 November 2016.

 Australian Music Foundation (AMF)